drone/docs/content/manage/proxy_network.md

 # HTTP Proxy

 The HTTP_PROXY environment variable holds the hostname or IP address of your proxy server.
-You can specify the HTTP_PROXY variables in your server configuration file or as an environment variable.
+You can specify the HTTP_PROXY variables in your server and agent configuration.

 ```bash
 HTTPS_PROXY=https://proxy.example.com